f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :scale: 70%

 Below is an example of an r10900 device.
 Click on **L1 Networks**, and note that the **DefaultL1Network** already exists and is mapped to the internal interface 1.1.
-Also note that it has Zero VLANs assigned.
+Also note that it has zero VLANs assigned.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/l1networks.png
   :align: center